rackerlabs/docs-developer-blog/_posts/2018-09-28-molecule-for-ansible-role-creation.md

 ERROR:
 ```

-That create gave us an error, and Ansible has a `no_log` property for tasks that is intended to prevent the outputting secrets that stopped us from seing what exactly went wrong.
+That create gave us an error, and Ansible has a `no_log` property for tasks that is intended to prevent the outputting secrets that stopped us from seeing what exactly went wrong.
 We can set the environment variable of `MOLECULE_DEBUG` to log errors, but the first thing I do to save some typing is rerun the command with `--debug` flag.

 ```
 ~/Projects/example_playbooks/nginx_install$ molecule --debug create